Key School Admission

 Based on all aspects of the admission process, the admissions committee makes a final decision about admittance.
 Parents are invited to meet with the director of admission for an intake conference in order to discuss mutual goals and expectations.

 We recognize that Key School families are making a critical investment in their children’s future and we strive to provide assistance to families who otherwise might not be able to meet school costs.
-We invite all parents to apply for financial aid.
+We invite all parents to apply for tuition assistance.
 Financial support awards are considered on an annual basis and are not guaranteed from year to year.
-We work with School & Student Service (SSS) for Financial Assistance requests.
-In addition, families may also be eligible for tuition assistance through the NC State Education Assistance Authority Scholarship Program.
+We work with School & Student Service (SSS) for Tuition Assistance requests.